 Quick Freshes is our regular Sunday almanac for the homeschool week ahead.
 Pick one or two (or more!) of the items below each week and use them to enrich your homeschooling schedule.
 Subscribe to our free homeschool newsletter to get posts like these delivered right to your mailbox each week.
 Visit our River Houses calendar page to print your own homeschool calendars and planners for the entire year.

-Wednesday (2 April 2025) — The United States Mint was established on this day in 1792. 💰 Today is also the birthday of the Danish novelist and children’s author Hans Christian Andersen (1805–1875), which means that it’s International Children’s Book Day too! 📚 And our Wednesday tour of American Heritage Sites this week will take you to San Francisco Maritime National Historical Park in California. 🇺🇸
+Thursday (2 April 2026) — The United States Mint was established on this day in 1792. 💰 And today is also the birthday of the Danish novelist and children’s author Hans Christian Andersen (1805–1875), which means that it’s International Children’s Book Day too! 📚

 ❡ Toasts can be a wonderful educational tradition for your homeschool lunch or dinner table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
 What will you toast in your homeschool this week? 🥂

-🌏 🇲🇲 EVERYTHING FLOWS: Myanmar (Burma) in southern Asia is one of our countries-of-the-week, so our Weekly World River is the Burma’s Lemro River, which empties into the Bay of Bengal.
-You can find its location in your recommended homeschool atlas, and you can read more about it in the Lemro River entry in Wikipedia or perhaps on your next visit to your local library.
+🌍 🇲🇪 EVERYTHING FLOWS: Montenegro in eastern Europe is one of our countries-of-the-week, so our Weekly World River is the Morača River, one of the principal rivers of Montenegro.
+You can find its location in your recommended homeschool atlas, and you can read more about it in the Morača River entry in Wikipedia or perhaps on your next visit to your local library.

 ❡ Children of Ocean: Why not do a homeschool study of world rivers over the course of the year?
 Take the one we select each week (above), or start with the river lists in the World Exploration & Geography section of your world almanac, and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
 A whole world of geographical learning awaits you. 🌎 🌍 🌏